dqian3/autobahn-artifact/README.md

 2. Install all required dependencies on the control machine.
 Follow the Install Dependencies section.

 3. Generate new SSH keypairs for the control machine and add them to the metadata console.
 Follow the Generate SSH Keys section.
+> [!WARNING]
+> The control machine only supports RSA keys.
+Use the key generation command found in the Generate SSH Keys section.

 ## Running Experiments